New Zealand In Winter: 15 Best Things To Do & Where To Go

 One way to do this is to jump aboard the TranzAlpine Railway, a scenic train trip that will take you from Christchurch on the east coast, over to Greymouth on the west coast – and back again, if you would like.
 It is five hours across and five hours back, and very scenic the entire way.

 When I did this trip, it was July, which meant that all the mountains we wound through were absolutely covered with snow, and all the paddocks, too.
-It was so beautiful, and a really good option for a day trip from Christchurch, as well a lovely way to see Arthur’s Pass Village, which is in the middle (which would otherwise have been a 148 kilometres, 92 miles, or two hour drive in).
+It was so beautiful, and a really good option for a day trip from Christchurch, as well a lovely way to see Arthur’s Pass Village, which is in the middle (which would otherwise have been a 148 kilometres, 92 miles, or a two hour drive in).

 ➡️ This link will allow you to book the journey east (Christchurch to Greymouth) if you are wanting to just go one-way!
 From Greymouth you will be in an excellent position to rent a vehicle and drive south down the coast through glacier country.